Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Introduction

-To address the problems mentioned above, we aim to design an effective feature fusion scheme in the network and a positive and negative-orient supervision strategy to further supervise the network training.
+To address the problems mentioned above, we aim to design an effective feature fusion scheme in the network and a positive and negative-oriented supervision strategy to further supervise the network training.
 To this end, we propose a novel dehazing method called Hierarchical Contrastive Dehazing (HCD).
 The proposed HCD consists of a hierarchical dehazing network (HDN) and a hierarchical contrastive loss (HCL).
 Specifically, HDN includes a hierarchical feature extractor, a hierarchical interaction module (HIM), and a multi-output image reconstruction module.
-The hierarchical feature extractor extracts hierarchical features from a hazy input.
+The hierarchical feature extractor extracts hierarchical features (\ie multi-resolution features) from a hazy input.
 The features are then fed into the HIM, which allows information flow to exchange efficiently across different branches and improves the dehazing performance.
 This module first progressively propagates higher-level features into the shallow layers to suppress the noise in lower-level features and then incorporates the detailed information from lower layers into the deep layers.
 After that, the multi-output image reconstruction module assembles features with three resolutions and reconstructs clean images.
 Finally, HCL is embedded into our special hierarchical structure dehazing network.
-It guides the network to exploit a representation by maximizing similarity and dissimilarity over samples which are organized into similar and dissimilar pairs in a hierarchical manner.
-With the above designs, the proposed HCD significantly outperforms the state-of-the-art image dehazing methods, as illustrated in Fig. \ref{fig:introduction}.
+It guides the network to exploit a representation by maximizing similarity and dissimilarity over samples that are organized into similar and dissimilar pairs in a hierarchical manner.